PHIL 117: Confucius, Buddha, and Socrates

 PHIL 255: Race and Social Justice

 This course analyzes issues concerning race and social justice from the perspective of normative ethical frameworks and various theories of value.
 Students investigate, interpret, and critique both intellectual foundations and reasons for endorsement of the various approaches to study in grace and social justice.
-Students pay critical attention to how the black intellectual tradition understands the meanings and moral implications of such ideas.
+Students pay critical attention to how the Black intellectual tradition understands the meanings and moral implications of such ideas.
 Offered annually.
-Also counts toward race and ethnic studies major and concentration.

 PHIL 256: Friendship, Love, and the Good Life